kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Suggestion

-Confirm with users that is okay to not have sidecars during the initContainers phase and they don't forsee any reason to add them in the near future.
+Confirm with users that is okay to not have sidecars during the initContainers phase and they don't foresee any reason to add them in the near future.

 It seems likely that is not a problem and this is a win for them, as they can remove most of the hacks.
-However, it seems worth investigating if the CNI plugin is a viable alternative for most service mesh and, in that case, how much will they benefit from this sidecar KEP.
+However, it seems worth investigating if the CNI plugin is a viable alternative for most service mesh and, in that case, how much they will benefit from this sidecar KEP.

-It seems likely that they will benefit, though, for two reason: (a) this might be simpler or model better what serice mesh need during startup, (b) they still need to solve the problem on shutdown, where the service mesh needs to drain connections first and be running until others terminate.
-Those are needed for graceful shutdown and allowing other containers to use the network on shutdown, respectively.
+It seems likely that they will benefit for two reason: (a) this might be simpler or model better what service mesh need during startup, (b) they still need to solve the problem on shutdown, where the service mesh needs to drain connections first and be running until others terminate.
+These are needed for graceful shutdown and allowing other containers to use the network on shutdown, respectively.